 Simple "T" shaped drill bits have long been used for stirring wet mixes.
 First picture shows an old rebar shaft with flat metal piece welded at end.
 Flat mixer impellers are convenient for storage, packaging and shipping.
-Mixer geometry has interested many persons and the helix geometry is often employed in one way or another.
-Diverse geometries are here considered for informal measurement comparison, for ergonomics and for "do it yourself" inspiration.
+The auger form of mixers have been used and I explain some findings on the helix geometry, for the mixing of mud, especially the most difficult materials like large aggregates, (or particles) in mixes.

 A spinning "T" shape bit will center pretty well into a cement mixture.
 More blades than this could consume more power which adds burden to hand held drills.
 Flat metal ends were here twisted a little like a propeller or fan to polarize vertical movement.
 The fan twist, itself, does consume a little more power but adds an "up-down" option to mixing.
 Sweeping a bucket bottom is important so as not to build up unused ingredients.
 Yet the typical bucket bottom is not really flat.
 An impeller shape can be bent or ground to conform with the bucket bottom.
 Smooth welding of the fan like blade is very helpful.
 Nuts and bolts tend to encrust on parts of many other cement mixers.
 Thicker mixtures, sticky or stiff mixes all resist fluid propulsion.
 Spanning the full diameter of bucket can propel a full bucket of stiff, barely fluidized mix, but this consumes considerable power, (perhaps 3/4 hp at 300-500 RPM).
 Fibers tend to hang on straight edges and long fibers can wind around shafts.
 Typical drills spin too fast and variable speed drills reduce the available power at slow speeds.
 All drills burn up if you overload them, (if RPM's slow down too much).
 Driving impellers into stiff, gravel like mixes can easily overload a motor.
 For occasional wet batches one can overlook the overload (and hope the motor didn't heat up too much).
 A new model angle drill "The Superhawg" is rated for 13 amps and mounted on an experimental tripod holder (picture below).
 This portable tripod holder hinges with a counter weight for easier operation.
 The Superhawg can handle a wide variety of mixes, (including a full bucket whirlpool mode), without exceeding 13 amps of power consumption.
 Should we assume manufacturer rating is important?
 A Fluke 36 Clamp On Meter was used over several occasions, to digitally measure actual power consumption.
 Observations will continue through 2004, using different impellers, motors and mixes.
 The holder is made from junked auto wheels with a hinged foot pedal to resist bucket spin during full bucket whirlpool mode operation.